 Undergraduate Track in Applied Behavior Analysis

-The ABA Track at Binghamton University is the first undergraduate program in the nation to receive course sequence approval by the international Behavior Analyst Certification Board.
+The ABA Track at Binghamton University was the first undergraduate program in the nation to receive course sequence approval by the international Behavior Analyst Certification Board.

 First course required for the ABA Track: PSYC 355: Laboratory in Child Behavior

 If interested in enrolling in PSYC 355, there will be a General Interest Meeting (GIM) offered each semester prior to the desired semester of enrollment for PSYC 355.
 The GIM is typically held at the ICD.
 In order to enroll in PSYC 355, you must attend this meeting to meet with a course instructor for permission to enroll.
 Any students who are in their sophomore year or higher and who have taken at least one psychology course are encouraged to apply.
-Check back at this site about 1-2 months into each semester for dates and times.
+Announcements for the GIM are sent out by the Psychology Department to all majors.

 PSYC 355 meets University GenEd Laboratory (L) requirements and is an approved departmental laboratory course.